apache/pekko/docs/src/main/paradox/typed/cluster-membership.md

 For example, a protocol change where it is simpler to restart the cluster than to make the protocol change backward compatible.

-As of Akka `2.6.13` it can be signalled that a full cluster shutdown is about to happen and any expensive actions such as:
+As of Pekko `2.6.13` it can be signalled that a full cluster shutdown is about to happen and any expensive actions such as:

 * Cluster sharding rebalances
 * Moving of Cluster singletons